rahulPandya-280507/Python-OneShot_repo/README.md

-This is a repository that contains all the codes and projects done in the video: https://youtu.be/UrsmFxEIp5k?si=g_N7YwbJZkf0ph4V
+This is a repository that contains all the codes and projects done in the video: <br>
+https://youtu.be/UrsmFxEIp5k?si=g_N7YwbJZkf0ph4V

 Author: Rahul Pandya